 In this post, we’ll go over the biggest GDPR fines issued so far, to help you understand which are the criteria that European Data Protection Authorities take into consideration when evaluating GDPR breaches.

-Fines for non-compliance can go up to 20 million euros, or 4% of the annual worldwide turnover (whichever is greater).
+The penalty fines for non-compliance to GDPR can go up to 20 million euros, or 4% of the annual worldwide turnover (whichever is greater).
+Not always monetary, they can also be official reprimands (for first-time violations), a temporary or definitive ban on processing, periodic data protection audits and liability damages.

-Users have the right to file a complaint with a supervisory authority if they feel that the processing of their data wasn’t GDPR-compliant, and ask for compensation for any damages.
+In fact, users have the right to file a complaint with a supervisory authority if they feel that the processing of their data wasn’t GDPR-compliant, and ask for compensation for any damages.

 Let’s go over the largest GDPR fines issued so far.